fusionengine-org/fusion/README.md

 ## Coming features
 We are working hard to implement very basic and complex stuff so our engine becomes more rigid.
 These features are worked on or will be worked on:
-- Fysics system using PyMunk
+- Fysics system using PyMunk (Being worked on)
 - Delta-Time (Finished!)
-- Set FPS functions
-- Pip package
+- Pip package (Being worked on)
-- Ui
+- Ui (Being worked on)
 - If you have more ideas, please tell us them in our discord group!

 ## About